calibreapp/image-actions/README.md

 ## Running just the compression

-By default this Action will add the updated image(s) to the current pull request.
+By default image-actions will add updated images to the current pull request.
 It is also possible to set the `compressOnly` option to `true` to skip the commit, if you want to handle this separately - including for forks - see below.

 ```yml
       - name: Compress Images